dralshehri/epiweeks/docs/index.rst

 Generating Epidemiological Calendars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The epidemiological calendar is defined as the division of the 365 days of the
-year into 52 or 53 epidemiological weeks.
-This calendar can be easily generated
+The epidemiological calendar can be easily generated using this package as
-using this package as demonstrated in the following two examples.
+demonstrated in the following two examples.

 To generate a week endings calendar for a year as in
 `this document <https://wwwn.cdc.gov/nndss/document/W2018-19.pdf>`__ by CDC: